E-Cigarettes: Are They Bad For You, EVALI & Quitting Smoking

 Imagem ilustrativa número 1

-Just like a conventional cigarette, electronic cigarettes are harmful due to the nicotine in their composition.
-Nicotine is one of the most addictive substances known, making it hard to quit vaping or smoking.
+Just like conventional cigarettes, e-cigarettes are harmful due to the nicotine they contain.
+Nicotine is one of the most addictive substances known, making it difficult to quit vaping or smoking.

-In addition, nicotine is released in the smoke blown away after inhaling, which puts people around smokers at risk.
-This is very risky for pregnant women, as nicotine exposure can increase the risk of neurological malformation in the fetus.
+In addition, nicotine is released into the air after exhaling, which puts people around smokers at risk.
+This is particularly concerning for pregnant women, as nicotine exposure can increase the risk of neurological malformations in the fetus.

-Although there are less toxic substances in e-cigarettes than regular cigarettes, e-cigs still contain carcinogenic substances.
-The CDC reports that when a nicotine cartridge is heated to over 150ºC (over 300ºF), ten times more formaldehyde is released in comparison to a regular cigarette.
-This is a known carcinogen.
-Other harmful metals are released and inhaled from the liquid cartridge as well as from the device itself.
+Although e-cigarettes contain fewer toxic substances than regular cigarettes, they still contain carcinogenic compounds.
+The CDC reports that when an e-cigarette nicotine cartridge is heated to over 150ºC (over 300ºF), it releases ten times more formaldehyde than a regular cigarette.
+Formaldehyde is a known carcinogen.
+Other harmful metals can be released and inhaled from the liquid cartridge as well as from the device itself.

-In addition, the chemical substances used to add flavor to electronic cigarettes are not proven to be safe for longterm use.
+In addition, the chemical substances used to add flavor to e-cigarettes are not proven to be safe for long-term use.

 EVALI: the vaping disease

-This disease is related to the presence of vitamin E acetate, which is a harmful type of oil used in electronic cigarette cartridges.
+This disease is related to the presence of vitamin E acetate, a harmful type of oil used in some e-cigarette cartridges.
 Some additionally contain THC, the psychoactive substance from cannabis, which also interferes with normal lung function.

-An EVALI can cause symptoms that are similar to other lung diseases, like pneumonia or a flu, and can include:
+An EVALI can cause symptoms similar to other lung diseases, like pneumonia or the flu, and can include:

 • Shortness of breath